-The Prayer Center is a place dedicated solely for prayer; either live prayer or generated through compute correspondence for the one church with many congregations, the nation and the world.
+The Prayer Center is a place dedicated solely for prayer; either live prayer or generated through computer correspondence.
 The Prayer Center was designed to resemble the Garden of Gethsemane located at the Mount of Olives.
 When you walk in, you sense that you are joining Christ in prayer as you overlook the city of Jerusalem.

 The Church has never stopped growing, never stopped reaching to spread the Good News of Jesus Christ to the community.
 Even after all these years, Outreach Magazine has named Cathedral of Faith one of the fastest growing and largest churches in America.